matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 of `GET /hash_details`.
 The client can then choose to send plain-text values by setting the `"algorithm"` value in `POST /lookup` to `"none"`.

-No hashing will be performed if the client and server decide on `"none"`, and 3PIDs will be sent in plain-text, similar to the v1 `/lookup` API.
+No hashing nor peppering will be performed if the client and server decide on `"none"`, and 3PIDs will be sent in plain-text, similar to the v1 `/lookup` API.
 When this occurs, it is STRONGLY RECOMMENDED for the client to prompt the user before continuing.

 When performing a lookup, the pepper and hashing algorithm the client used must be part of the request body (even when using the `"none"` algorithm